sigoden/dufs/README.md

         --render-index           Serve index.html when requesting a directory, returns 404 if not found index.html --render-try-index       Serve index.html when requesting a directory, returns directory listing if not found index.html
         --render-spa             Serve SPA(Single Page Application)
-        --tls-cert <path>        Path to an SSL/TLS certificate to serve with HTTPS --tls-key <path>         Path to the SSL/TLS certificate's private key --log-format <format>    Customize http log format
+        --assets <path>          Use custom assets to override builtin assets --tls-cert <path>        Path to an SSL/TLS certificate to serve with HTTPS --tls-key <path>         Path to the SSL/TLS certificate's private key --log-format <format>    Customize http log format